Foreword

 Adjacent to D5 (AI Evaluations Engineer) but research-flavored rather than production-flavored.

-The supply pool for Part IV is largely created through structured programs:
+The supply pool for Part IV is largely created through structured programs.
+Discovery of these roles happens through the programs themselves, not through traditional hiring channels. v0.4 expands the description of each.

-• MATS (ML Alignment Theory Scholars): Selective program pairing scholars with established alignment researchers for multi-month mentored projects.
+Selective program pairing scholars with established alignment researchers for multi-month mentored projects.
+Run independently of frontier labs but feeds into them.
 Alumni at Anthropic, DeepMind, Redwood Research.

 Why this gets its own part